 And it should be accessible with an app on a smartphone.
 Then you can get alarms and notifications remotely.

 Remote access and visibility into what’s going on would provide peace-of-mind, something of value that’s hard to put a price tag on.
 To see why, consider a business owner at the beach on vacation.
 How does she know that a circuit breaker hasn’t tripped while she’s sitting by the sea, spoiling her dough and costing money?
 She doesn’t now but could, with the right solution.

 And if that solution also enabled control, then she could do more than just know about a problem.
 She could take steps to solve it by, for instance, contacting an electrician to check into the problem and fix it.
 She would end up running her business more efficiently.

-For an example of one such solution, look at our Smartlink ELEC.
-It reads status and energy values of critical electrical parameters, communicating this data to a secure server in the cloud where it can be accessed by end users on a smartphone though the app, Smartlink ELEC.
+For an example of one such solution, look at our EcoStruxure Facility Expert for Small Business solution.
+It reads status and energy values of critical electrical parameters, communicating this data to a secure server in the cloud where it can be accessed by end users on a smartphone through the app, Facility Expert SB.
 It’s downloadable from the most popular app stores.
 It’s a solution tailored to small buildings like the ones we’ve been talking about.
 Click here to read more about our customer success stories.